Welcome to today's edition of the Rush 24-7 podcast.

 A joke like that about any woman is just in bad taste, and it's not funny.

-Now he's he i this this is his way.
+Now, this is his way.

-I also don't when he says that what turned the light on for him was Mark Maxie Shields on the news hour with Jim Lara.
+I also don't, when he says that what turned the light on for him was Mark Maxie Shields on the news hour with Jim Lara.

 Come on, give us a break.

-That's what that's what woke Letterman up about this.
+That's what woke Letterman up about this?

 Mark Shields on the news hour with Jim Lara.